Circle Social Chart

 On July 17, 2019, Gaon published notice of the Social Chart's reorganization into an artist-oriented chart on its website.
-The KMCA announced the changeover to the Social Chart 2.0 on the 19th.
+The KMCA announced the changeover to the Social Chart 2.0 on July 19.
 Data would now be aggregated from V Live, Mubeat, SMR, and MyCelebs going forward, with YouTube to be added later on in the year.
 The video platform's official inclusion in the Social chart's metrics was announced in February 2020.
 Data was retroactively integrated into past chart issues beginning from the first week of January.
 BTS was the first artist to rank at number one on the new chart.
-A new data partnership with TikTok was announced on May 10, 2021.
+A data partnership with TikTok was announced on May 10, 2021.
 The platform was integrated into the chart's metrics beginning June 1, and its inclusion was reflected in the week 23 issue released on June 10 for the period May 30–June 5, 2021.
 V Live was removed from the chart's metrics effective January 1, 2022—notice was posted on January 3—and this was reflected in the first issue of the year, for the week that began on December 26, 2021.
 Following a complete rebrand by the KMCA in July 2022, it was renamed the Circle Social Chart.

+TikTok was removed from the 2.0 chart's metrics sometime in early 2025.
+On March 13, the termination of the 2.0 chart was announced in order to facilitate the introduction of the 3.0 chart, set for the latter half of 2025.
+The week 10 issue of the 2.0 chart, for the period March 2–8, was the final issue released, and the chart was terminated on March 14.